 What Is Flaxseed?

-The reason they have been produced for so long is that they can provide excellent nutrition, in particular, they are an excellent source of the Omega 3 Fatty Acids.
+They have been produced for so long because they can provide excellent nutrition; in particular, they are an excellent source of the Omega 3 Fatty Acids.

 Why Might Some Dogs Need To Avoid Flaxseed?